MatthieuBruh/StockManager/README.md

 <a name="requirements"></a>
 ## 2. Requirements
-The application is using the Java Spring 3.0.0.RELEASE framework.
+The application uses Java Spring 3.0.0.RELEASE framework.
 In order to run the application, you need to have the following components:
-* Java JDK **17** or higher.
+* Java JDK **17** or higher,
-* MariaDB **10.10.0** or higher.
+* MariaDB **10.10.0** or higher,
-* Apache Maven **4.0.0** or higher.
+* Apache Maven **4.0.0** or higher,
 * A web server that supports Jakarta EE.
-(For example: Apache Tomcat 10.0.0 or higher.)
+(For example, Apache Tomcat 10.0.0 or higher.)

-*It is possible that the application works with another version of the components, but it has not been tested.*
+*The application may work with another version of the components, but it has not been tested.*

 ---
 ---